alevy/simple.cx/pages/templates.md

 ---

-_Simple_ comes with support for the embedded templating language defined in the package `simple-tempalates`.
+_Simple_ comes with support for the embedded templating language defined in the package `simple-templates`.
 Templates let you embed dynamic content in HTML, JSON or any other text format you return in your responses.

 ## Using with a _Simple_ app